 Do Not Let Your Cat Into Your Bedroom

 I know, this is the opposite of what many pet owners want to hear.

-However, if you are not one of the lucky few with a kitty that sleeps pretty well throughout the night, then leaving your bedroom door open is basically an invitation for your cat to pounce on your feet or race across your legs when he’s bored!
+However, if you aren’t one of the lucky few with a kitty that sleeps pretty well throughout the night, leaving your bedroom door open is basically an invitation for your cat to pounce on your feet or race across your legs when she’s bored!

-Doing so will give kitty something to keep her busy that doesn’t involve waking you up.
+Doing so will give your cat something to keep her busy that doesn’t involve waking you up.

 Feeding your cat when he begs for food will just encourage him to wake you for food at night.

-Instead, feed your cat his dinner (make it a good-sized serving) right before you go to bed.
+Instead, feed your cat his dinner, as a good size serving, right before you go to bed.